tomarraj008/NeurIPS2018Notes/README.md

 - Explicit vs. Implicit Reparametrization
     - Explicit requires the gradient of the inverse CDF, while implicit requires the gradient of the CDF itself.
-    - Implicit allows to decouple sampling from gradient estimation!
+    - Implicit allows to decouple sampling from gradient estimation
     - Implemented in TF library.
     - Experiments 2d-latent VAE on MNIST & LDA.
 - **Move away from making modeling choices for computational convenience!**